 Remote Access Connection Manager: Necessary for managing dial-up and virtual private network (VPN) connections.
 If the computer is connected to a router and no VPN connection is needed, this service can be disabled safely.
 Because the service Remote Access Auto Connection Manager depends on this service, it can be disabled as well.

 Server and Workstation: Necessary to share files and printers with other computes within a network.
 If this is not the case, it is safe to disable these services.
 After disabling the services, it is still possible to access shared folders on other computers.
-If these services are disabled, it is no longer possible to activate the option File sharing in the Network and Sharing Center.
+If these services are disabled, it is no longer possible to activate the option of File sharing in the Network and Sharing Center.

-Shell Hardware Detection: This service starts the auto play of devices like DVD drives and memory cards.
+Shell Hardware Detection: This service starts the autoplay of devices like DVD drives and memory cards.
 This service is also responsible for showing a window with the options which action to take with a certain type of file.
 If you don’t like this function, disable this service.
 Because the service Windows Image Acquisition (WIA) depends on it, it has to be disabled as well.

 Superfetch: Tracks the running programs, and improves the performance of the frequently used programs over time.
 Because this service is improved significantly compared to Windows XP, it is not wise to disable the service (disabling causes no problems).